 This weeks episode I speak to Martin Erikstad who is a researcher at the Department of Public Health, Sport and Nutrition, Universitetet i Agder in Norway.
 Martin has just published a fascinating case study about a football club called FK Bryne which is in a small city of 12,000 people in North West Norway.
 The club is probably best defined as a 'talent hotbed'.... the club motto is "We will enjoy football, cultivate talent and perform miracles".

 It is a great example of how a genuine child centred approach which places the voices of young people at the centre of the experience and provides them with an environment that is developmentally appropriate and supportive can not only retain young people in sport but also help more of them to thrive and progress.
-This is a particularly important message at a time when the world of youth sport is becoming more and more hyper competitive, adult driven and children are being commodified.
+This is a particularly important message at a time when the world of youth sport is becoming more and more hyper competitive, adult driven and children are being commodified and forced into 'premature professionalism'.
 It is an important counter narrative that shows that things can be done differently, the performance narrative does not have to dominate everything and the 'talent needs trauma' messaging can be seriously questioned.